ERP Implementations—Controlled by Buyer's Team

 The internal project team should run and execute the business process point testing and increasing more involved enterprise-level testing of the new ERP-supported processes with support from the implementer’s ERP experts.

 This testing process should be a formal and visible element to the implementation process.
 Testing plans for native ERP functionality are often reasonably provided for by the ERP implementer.
-Test plans for new functionality and reports developed with ERP tools should be managed in the ERP Implementation Control FrameworkTM from EAI.
+Test plans for new functionality and reports developed with ERP tools can be managed in the development control tool of choice or the ERP Implementation Detail LibraryTM.
 Besides ensuring the correct results are achieved, testers should look for any ERP approaches which are slow or have usability issues.
 The cumulative effects of such speed and usability issues often marginalize the business application’s utility and value.

 g.
 ERP Data Development/Migration

 The company-specific approach for operational data clean-up and eventual migration was developed in earlier planning in this document, section: Establish the Buyer-Controlled Implementation Approach.
-The plan should now be tuned and put into effect using the ERP Implementation Control FrameworkTM.
+The plan should now be tuned and put into effect using the ERP Implementation Detail LibraryTM.
 For example, operational data are current records on BOMs, customers, suppliers, routings, and many other sets of data that need to be available in the new ERP.
-Key points are:

 h.
 Hosting Environment Set

 This comprises the work to establish a technically proper and manageable hosting environment for the ERP.
 Practically speaking, the hosting environment does not need to be put in place until a time closer to the planned go-live event.
-A pre-go live copy of the application can be provided through other means for development and testing.
+A pre-go live copy of the application can be provided through other means for company-specific configuring, development and testing.
 Further, the expense for the full-strength formal hosting environment can be postponed.
+This diagram shows the typical and appropriate three key parties involved with the objective to deliver dependable access to ERP hosted and managed by others.

 i.
 Procedure Development